 Alternately, you could fund your 401(k) first, then set your sights on an IRA.
 A good way to plan contributions is to divide the annual contribution limit for each account by 12, then add the two together.
 That can tell you how much you'd need to set aside each month for retirement.
 Remember, that after age 50 you're allowed additional contributions to both 401(k)s and IRAs.

-Student loan debt has reached epic proportions in the U.S. as college tuition prices climb higher and higher.
+- Help Your Kids Avoid the Student Loan Squeeze: Student loan debt has reached epic proportions in the U.S. as college tuition prices climb higher and higher.
 If you used student loans to pay your way through school, you may want to help your children avoid that debt burden.
 Similar to planning for retirement, the best way to achieve this financial goal is starting early.
 But even if you're starting later, you can still help your kids go to school with minimal debt by saving in a 529 college savings account.

 A 529 plan offers the benefit of tax-free growth, coupled with tax-free withdrawals when the money is used to pay for qualified education expenses.
 And it's not just parents who can contribute to a 529; you could also ask your children's grandparents to make contributions.
 Remember, however, that contributions to a 529 plan may trigger the gift tax if you exceed the annual exclusion limit.

-Once you've prioritized your retirement savings and planning for college, consider whether paying off your mortgage belongs on your financial goals list.
+- Enter Retirement Mortgage-Debt Free: Once you've prioritized your retirement savings and planning for college, consider whether paying off your mortgage belongs on your financial goals list.
 Accelerating your mortgage payoff can help you reduce expenses going into retirement, allowing the money you've saved to stretch even further.

 Review your time frame for getting your mortgage paid off, then use a mortgage calculator to determine how much extra you'd need to pay each year to meet the deadline.
 And run the numbers carefully if you're thinking of refinancing.
 Refinancing could result in a lower rate but unless you refinance to a shorter mortgage term, you could end up paying more in interest over the life of the loan.

-If you're saving consistently and paying off debt, chances are you'll have accumulated some real wealth by the time you reach retirement.
+- Create Your Financial Legacy: If you're saving consistently and paying off debt, chances are you'll have accumulated some real wealth by the time you reach retirement.
 The question you have to ask yourself is, what will happen to it once you're gone?

 You may want to pass on some or all of your wealth to your children or grandchildren; alternately, you may want to establish a legacy of charitable giving.
 Thinking about what you would like to do ahead of time can ensure that your wishes are carried out, and it affords an opportunity to do some tax-efficient planning so that there's more of your wealth to go around.